- the ability to use, repair and maintain machines and tools

 You could go on to study for a higher national diploma or degree and become an engineer.
 This could lead to career options in building services engineering, estimating and contract management.

-You can find out more about becoming a plumber from the Chartered Institute of Plumbing and Heating Engineering and Go Construct.Data from National Careers Service.
+You can find out more about becoming a plumber from the Chartered Institute of Plumbing and Heating Engineering and Go Construct.Powered by Pathways.